Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 This should look like the below.
 ![lab4_5050_server](./Images/lab4_5050_server.png)

-Now lets setup our listner using netcat.
+Now lets setup our listener using netcat.
 This is where the payload will call back to and spawn our shell.
 Input ```nc -lnvp 8080``` into your terminal.
 The port here should match your payload port setup.
 #### ⚙️ **Options**
 **-l** Sets netcat into listen mode.